 - Areas just beyond existing bus stop access.
 Research has shown that most people consider walking about 1⁄4-mile to a bus stop is a reasonable access distance, although they will often walk longer distances, e.g., 1⁄2 mile (as seen in on-board survey data).
 This is particularly true where frequency is higher and the stops are developed with quality amenities (e.g., shelters).
 However, there are employment and population areas beyond this distance yet still within a mile of the route.
-While changing routes or stops may improve access, other solutions include improving the active transportation network, which may reduce walking distance or provide a safer and more comfortable walk to transit or providing micromobility solutions such as electric scooter- and bikeshare.
+While changing routes or stops may improve access, other solutions include improving the active transportation network, which may reduce walking distance or provide a safer and more comfortable walk to transit or providing micromobility solutions such as electric scooter- and bike-share.
 These areas may have near-term mobility needs. - Low density development areas.
 Some areas have low density development both today and in the future that may not support fixed route transit services.
 Emerging transportation service and technology models can provide potential future mobility options for people in these areas, such as micromobility and accessible demand response services.
-These areas may have near-term mobility needs. - Future development areas.
+These areas may have near-term mobility needs.

+Future development areas.
 There are several areas that are expected to see significant development over the next 20 years that are beyond the existing transit services.
 These developments can be planned in ways that more easily facilitate future transit service expansion.
 The City and CET can monitor development to ensure the transportation system keeps pace with growth.

-Table 8 and Figure 8 summarize areas of Bend that are underserved by existing transit services, e.g., are beyond an approximately 1⁄4 to 1⁄2 mile walk of a transit stop, showing population and employment density by TAZ for 2010 and 2040.
+Table 8 and Figure 8 summarize areas of Bend that are underserved by existing transit services, e.g., are beyond an approximately 1/4 to 1/2 mile walk of a transit stop, showing population and employment density by TAZ3 for 2010 and 2040.
+Research generally shows that people are willing to walk at least 1/4 mile (approximately 10 minutes) to access a bus, although some people are willing to walk 1/2 mile or more, particularly for higher quality service (in terms of frequency, amenities, etc.); based on the on-board survey conducted for this plan, this is consistent with CET riders.